Blueprint – The conversation

 Q1: Why should I apply for The Blueprint?
 Does diversity really matter?

 Sorry – if you expect us to pitch the benefits of diversity to you, then you’ve come to the wrong place.
 The Blueprint is for people that already get it.

 Q2: Wow.
 You’re really not going to butter us up, hey?

 Q3: Okay, I get it.
 I’ve Googled it to death, read all the McKinsey reports and then some.
 So how do I apply for The Blueprint?

 1. The application form

 You complete an application form and submit it in time for the next deadline.
-There are four application deadlines a year: September, December, March and June.
+There are four application deadlines a year and these are the dates for 2021: